mjhea0/thinkful-angular/readme.md

 [Controllers](http://docs.angularjs.org/api/ng/directive/ngController) are simply used to control, or talk to, the view.

 If you try the app now, you'll notice it's broken.
-That's because we defined a controller, but we have not defined how said contoller works.
+That's because we defined a controller, but we have not defined how said controller works.
 Let's do that.

 Add an Angular module: